Travel manager tips: how to create a travel program from scratch

-When Matt Ziskie was hired to develop Airbnb's global travel program, he was given a broad charter: make the travel experience magical for employees.
+When Matt Ziskie was hired to develop Airbnb's global travel program, he was given a broad charter: make the travel experience magical for business travelers.

 "To me that boiled down to building a program people wanted to use," he said.
 "We thought if we got that right, everything else would follow."

-Matt brought a lot of excitement to the task, along with over a decade of experience developing and managing travel programs for tech and pharmaceutical companies.
-With the launch of a more evolved, people-centric global travel program in 2015, Matt and his team have seen great success in building a program employees embrace.
+Matt brought a lot of excitement to the task, along with over a decade of experience developing travel policy and managing corporate travel programs for tech and pharmaceutical companies.
+With the launch of a more evolved, people-centric global travel program in 2015, Matt and his team have been able to create a corporate travel program business travelers embrace.

 "We're proud of the fact that our employees pick the most cost-effective flights when given the choice 90% of the time, and we're proud of the fact that our product carries an industry-leading average daily rate (ADR), but our real north star for success is compliance," Matt said.
 "We measure compliance month-to-month and it hovers anywhere from 91% to 96%.
 Our annual average for 2017 was 94%."

-Here's how Matt built a successful company travel program from the ground up.
+Here's how Matt relied on his travel management experience to build a successful company travel program from the ground up.

 Define your objectives

 "We wanted to build a travel program that was not heavy-handed and forceful but that understood how people work and how they travel and offer guidelines and parameters within those areas.
 Our first goal was to make them happy with the experience, and then over time we could look at improving efficiencies within the program."